buuug7/notes/css/basic.md

 #### Single border

-If you want to set a border on only one of the four sides,you need to include the border's position in the CSS property.
+If you want to set a border on only one of the four sides, you need to include the border's position in the CSS property.

 ```css
 blockquote {